Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 For example, if you wanted to restrict traffic east/west from your prod and dev-test workloads, you can use distributed tier-1s to segment and filter the traffic based on specific rules and policies.

 <img width="646" alt="image" src="https://github.com/Azure/Enterprise-Scale-for-AVS/assets/6500757/e37e807f-a48b-4832-804c-be8530c6e757">

+### Recommendations
+- Use network segments to logically separate and monitor different components
+- Use NSX-T native microsegmentation capabilities to restrict network communication between different components in the application
+- Use a centralized routing appliance to secue and optimize routing between segments
+- Use staggered tier-1 routers when network segmention is driven by organizational security/networking policies, compliance requirements, business units, departments or environments.